AndrewKCollins/vertox/README.md

   --reduced
 ```

-Depending on the selected mode, Vertexy can generate:
+Depending on the selected mode, VERTOX can generate:

 - readable disassembly
 - immediate-data information